In7rud3R/WifiDump/README.md

 # WifiDump

-Automatically recovers all wireless SSID's with passwords/keys (WEP/WPA/WPA2) stored by the operating system and dump it to txt file.
+Automatically recovers all wireless SSID's with passwords/keys (WEP/WPA/WPA2) stored by the Windows operating system and dump it to txt file.

 # Usage